patrickfav/armadillo/README.md

 * Application Package Name
 * Brand, model and name of the device
 * A 32 byte hardcoded static random value
-* A 32 byte per-shared-pererence random value
+* A 32 byte per-shared-preference random value
 * A 16 byte random salt per content entry

 #### Enhancing the Strength of the Encryption Fingerprint